-[Your program name] Lights On Afterschool Rally
+[Your program name] Lights On Afterschool Rally Features Mayor, Business Leaders

-[Add here a quote from a notable participant, similar to the following]: “Lights On Afterschool celebrates the skills students learn at our afterschool programs,” [Name of notable] told the crowd.
-“It is a powerful reminder that afterschool programs keep children safe, inspire them to learn, and relieve working parents of worries about how their children spend their afternoons.
-Unfortunately, we don’t have enough afterschool programs, and too many kids are unsupervised and exposed to crime or other risks each afternoon.
-We need to open more programs and protect the programs we have.
+[Add here a quote from a notable participant, similar to the following]: “Lights On Afterschool celebrates the remarkable work being done by students who attend our afterschool programs,” [Name of notable] told the crowd.
+“It is a powerful reminder that afterschool programs offer a range of supports to children and families.
+Unfortunately, we don’t have enough afterschool programs, and too many kids are home alone in the afternoons or on the streets where they can be exposed to crime or at-risk.
+We must open more programs and make sure lawmakers invest more in afterschool.
 I am personally committed to doing all I can to ensure that, in the very near future, every [your city] child who needs an afterschool program has one.”

-[Add a two-sentence description of your program with the url]
+[Add a two-sentence description of your program with the URL]